breze-no-salt/breze/docs/source/specify.rst

 Let us start with an example.
 To instantiate a linear model, we can make use of the following notation::

-   from brummlearn.glm import Linear model = Linear(5, 1, loss='squared')
+   from breze.learn.glm import Linear model = Linear(5, 1, loss='squared')

 In this case, we specify the sum of squares loss as string.
-The logic behind this aims to be straight forward: for losses, a lookup is done in the module ``breze.components.distance``.
-Thus, the function ``breze.component.distance.squared`` is used as a loss.
+The logic behind this aims to be straight forward: for losses, a lookup is done in the module ``breze.arch.components.distance``.
+Thus, the function ``breze.arch.component.distance.squared`` is used as a loss.
 This function follows a simple protocol.
 In the case of an supervised model, it is called with the target as its first argument and the output of the model as its second argument.
 However, both are required to be Theano variables.
 In the case of an